 Get full-on views of Lake Tahoe

-Get ready for head-swivelling views of Lake Tahoe, jagged Sierra peaks, and, for excitement, a chance to see mega-expert skiers swooping and whooping down the mountain’s legendary steeps.
-Ride the main tram (even if you don’t ski) to High Camp, which takes you right up the face of this impressive resort.
+Get ready for head-swiveling views of Lake Tahoe, jagged Sierra peaks, and, for excitement, a chance to see mega-expert skiers swooping and whooping down the mountain’s legendary steeps.
+Ride the main Squaw Valley tram (even if you don’t ski) to High Camp, which takes you right up the face of this impressive resort.
 Turn around as you climb to see the lake, surrounded by snowy summits, bursting into view.
-Due south, if you see what looks like another ski resort, it is: Sister resort Alpine Meadows is less than five miles away as the crow flies.
+Due south, sister resort Alpine Meadows is less than five miles away as the crow flies.
 But while you’re on the tram, look down too, particularly on snow-dump days, when powder hounds strap on their fat skis to carve S-curves through a series of rocky spires.
-And if some of those rocky crags look vaguely familiar, it’s rumoured that they inspired Walt Disney to design his mini-Matterhorn in Anaheim.
+And if some of those rocky crags look vaguely familiar, it’s rumored that they inspired Walt Disney to design his mini-Matterhorn in Anaheim.

 A family-friendly resort with A+ Lake Tahoe views

 For runs that make you feel as if you’re zooming down into Lake Tahoe, head for this low-key charmer on the lake’s southwestern shores.
 Wide-open groomers like Rainbow Ridge head straight for Tahoe’s signature blue waters.
 “Rainbow Ridge is popular because of its beginner terrain for the whole family,” says Missy Frey, spokesperson for the resort.
 “On a sunny day, you can have crystal-clear views of both north and south shores of the lake.”
 And if you’re taking a breather halfway down, look in the opposite direction—back up the slope—for unforgettable views of the signature peak on Lake Tahoe’s western shore, 9,735-foot Mount Tallac.